 Coyote’s Wild Home

-By Lily Kingsolver and Barbara Kingsolver; Illustrated by Paul Mirocha
+Written by Lily Kingsolver and Barbara Kingsolver; Illustrated by Paul Mirocha

 Pulitzer winner Barbara Kingsolver and environmental educator Lily Kingsolver’s first children’s book, Coyote’s Wild Home.